sensu/sensu-go-workshop/CUSTOMIZE.md

   This variable is used for configuring a Sensu Secret with the `env` provider.
   Modifying this value may break certain exercises, so proceed with caution when making changes.

+## Sensu Agent Settings

+Please note the following `.env` file configuration parameters for the Sensu Agent:

 - `SENSU_AGENT_VERSION`

   The Sensu Agent (`sensu-agent`) version to use.